mhmedwagih1324/Dataset-Creation/README.md

 - reshape the image and depth and stack them onto the dataset.
 - save the updated dataset and tell the user to commit the change to the the github repository.
+### 'resize_dataset.m'
+- load the new part of the dataset.
+- load the ready dataset that was created before.
+- loop on each image of the dataset and resize it and stack them onto the old ready dataset.
+- save the updated dataset in place of the old one.

+-- after this step the developer should reset the mat file named 'part_of_dataset.mat' for future uses and stop the camera.